 Lifetime / Via media.giphy.com

 Your stress levels and your gut health are intrinsically connected.
 Your gut sends signals to your brain, and your brain sends signals back to your gut.
-They’re basically talking to each other.
+They’re are talking to each other.

 Here’s how it works: up to 90% of your body’s serotonin is produced in your gut.
 (FYI: Serotonin is a chemical messenger that acts as a mood stabilizer.)
 The higher your serotonin levels, the lower the risk of depression.
 In fact, most antidepressants work by increasing the amount of serotonin available to your brain cells.
 The key to happiness can literally be found in your gut!